 👉 There are lots of ways to play that don’t involve us having to be so active.

-🌼 Some games that don’t take so much effort are:
+🌼 Some games that don’t take so much emotional or physical effort are:

 – Encourage the kids run around us as we stand still (try to catch them with your hands or throw a blanket over them)

 – Suggest a game we can do sitting down (declare a “sock war” where you try to hit each other with balled up socks)

 – Hide and seek (also a great game for working on feelings around separation)

 – Cooperative games (work together to keep a balloon in the air)

 – Make obstacle courses for the kids (perhaps involving stepping stones or mazes)